relaxsd/loader/README.md

 This PHP package provides a file finder and loader implementations, similar to the Laravel 4 `Illuminate.View.Factory`, `Illuminate.Translation.Translator` and `Illuminate.Config.Repository`.

-It was written to be use in Laravel but it has no dependencies on Illuminate or Symfony.
+It was written to be used in Laravel but it has no dependencies on Illuminate or Symfony.
 It contains a very basic Filesystem interface and implementation.
 You can (re)use or extend that to your needs.

 ## Installation